 Breckenridge boasts a vibrant “made-in-Breck” food and beverage scene.
 Grab breakfast at one of the more than 70 independently owned restaurants.
 Then, hop on your mountain bike and hit the trails; many of them are converted wagon routes and mining paths.
 If you prefer pavement, jump on the Ten Mile Recreational Pathway.
 Named for the adjacent mountain range, the 50-mile paved path connects the entire county.

 In the afternoon, head to downtown Breckenridge, where locally owned boutiques will taunt you with everything from designer cupcakes to designer jeans and fancy, imported olive oils and vinegars to fancy, imported cigars.
 Explore the 200-structure historic district on foot or via an extra-special horse-drawn carriage.
 Breck is one of the state’s emerging art towns, hosting second-Saturday art walks and a growing number of studios, galleries and shops holding workshops on subjects like metal-smithing and green beauty.

 Visiting in Winter?

 Keystone Resort, Breckenridge Ski Resort, Copper Mountain and Arapahoe Basin are four reasons Summit County is known worldwide as a top winter destination.
 Just a short trek up scenic I-70 from Denver, find all types of ski and snowboard terrain (including Breck’s new 543-acre expansion on Peak 6), as well as other enchantments like snow tubing, sleigh and dogsledding rides, snowmobiling, Nordic trails and much more.
-Amtrak has reintroduced its route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes in 2017.
-Running Saturdays and Sundays, January 7–March 26, 2017 (plus Martin Luther King Jr. Holiday, January 16, and President's Day Holiday, February 20), the trip takes only two hours.
+Amtrak is bringing back its Winter Park Express route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes in 2017.